What Is the Delinquency Predictor Score?

 Dun & Bradstreet considers a company to be severely delinquent when it is 91+ days overdue on at least 10 percent of its debts.

-How Can I Impact My Delinquency Predictor Score?
+How Can I Help Impact My Delinquency Predictor Score?

 Dun & Bradstreet bases its business credit scores and ratings on information it collects about companies.
 Because missing data can’t be factored in, it’s important for business owners to verify company details and to submit Trade References for consideration.

-D‑U‑N‑S Manager is a free tool that allows a business to confirm its basic business information, while CreditBuilder™ provides unlimited access to your company’s Dun & Bradstreet credit scores and ratings, as well as the ability to add Trade References.* Understanding the Delinquency Predictor Score and taking steps to manage your business’s credit file can help you avoid unwelcome surprises when it comes to your company’s credibility.
+D‑U‑N‑S Manager®is a free tool that allows a business to confirm its basic business information, while CreditBuilder™ provides unlimited access to your company’s Dun & Bradstreet credit scores and ratings, as well as the ability to submit Trade References subject to Dun & Bradstreet's verification process.